The men’s team defeated the Falcons 119-78, while the women’s squad topped UTPB 121-76.

 His resume doesn't end there.
 In 1996, Sybesma coached the Nicaraguan Olympic swim team at the Atlanta games.
 He took Walter Soza and Jason Flint to the NCAA Championships, where in 1997, Flint placed 16th in the 200-yard breaststroke.
 That same year, Sybesma tallied his 200th dual meet win.
 In 2001, in memory of former Horned Frog swimmer Matt Walter, he carried the Olympic Torch through the TCU campus.

-Sybesma is also extremely involved in the community.
-He has conducted swim lessons and clinics in Saudi Arabia, Bahrain, and Malaysia, as well as here in Fort Worth.
+Sybesma conducted swim lessons and clinics in Saudi Arabia, Bahrain, and Malaysia, as well as here in Fort Worth.
 His international connection also extends to Fort Worth's sister city, Reggio Emilia, Italy, where he coached in 1987.
-Sybesma has also been a speaker at the NISCA Clinic, TIS--CA and the Southwest Coaches Clinic.
+Sybesma was a speaker at the NISCA Clinic, TIS--CA and the Southwest Coaches Clinic.

 Sybesma graduated from Texas Tech University in 1975 with a Bachelor's degree in Physical Education.
 While with the Red Raiders, he was a three-year letterman and captain of the swim team.
 In 1992, he earned his Master of Liberal Arts degree from TCU.
-Sybesma has two daughters, Courtney (27) and Katy (25), who both graduated from TCU in May 2007.
+Sybesma has two daughters, Courtney and Katy, who both graduated from TCU in May 2007.
 Katy married Ryan Eliott in May 2007.